batokio/GraphML-Anomaly-detection-Ethereum-Network/README.md

 ## 3. Anomaly Detection

 The analysis is performed on the period ranging from January 19, 2022 to January 24, 2022.
-Over this period, the market capitalization of Ethereum declined by almost 50%, thus making it a good topic for analysis.
+Over this period, the market capitalization of Ethereum declined by almost 50%.
+The goal is to find if it is possible to detect significant price drops through graph analysis.

 ## 4. Data Extraction from Google Cloud BigQuery